dbaseqp/blog/about.md

       I represent my university at security competitions as the captain of the CCDC team and co-captain of the CPTC team.
 I serve as the vice president of operations at
       <a href="https://www.calpolyswift.org/" target="_blank">Students With an Interest in the Future of Technology</a>
-      where I try to spread my knowledge and experience.
+      where I try to spread my knowledge and experience to the community.
     </p>
   </div>